-

 - Reason: In HotChocolate v15, the internal cost analysis system was redesigned to simplify and standardize performance cost estimation across resolvers.

-argument that is easier to configure and interpret.
+The former approach usingcomplexity,defaultMultiplier,multipliersandMultiplierPathhas been deprecated in favor of a singleweightargument that is easier to configure and interpret.
 This is part of a broader refactoring of the execution engine in HotChocolate to make middleware resolution and cost-based batching more predictable and performant. - Impact:

 - Any custom usage or tooling that relied on the previous

-directive arguments will break unless updated. - If you used
+costdirective arguments will break unless updated. - If you used

-instead. - Existing introspection queries or documentation tools expecting the old arguments will no longer find them.
+@cost(complexity: X)or similar in your schema extensions or stitching logic, you must now use@cost(weight: X)instead. - Existing introspection queries or documentation tools expecting the old arguments will no longer find them.

 - This change reflects a breaking change in the GraphQL schema and may cause errors at runtime if clients still attempt to use the old directive structure.